Fiery topaz: Description

 Topaza pyra can reach a body length of about 19 cm.
 There is strong sexual dimorphism between the males and females.
 Both have a dark brown iris, but males are larger on average than females.

 Males of these brilliantly marked hummingbirds have a back, lower breast, upperwing-coverts, and outer webs of the innermost two remiges that are shining orange-red, becoming more orange on the belly, shading over the rump into the yellow-green/green uppertail-coverts.
 The top and sides of the head are velvet black, with an iridescent green and orange red throat and a thick, decurved and a rather short bill (about 25 mm.
 They have two characteristic elongated central tails (about 64 mm.
 The male's bill is black, and it has gray feet.

 Females are shining green above, with a coppery red gorget bordered by a narrow orange-yellow-green band.
 The rest of the head is medium to bluish-green, with the breast less bluish.
 Tail is purplish red.
 Female bills are black like the male's, but their feet are orange/flesh colored.
 The upper and under-tail coverts have orange highlights in the males, as opposed to blue-green in the females, and are somewhat lengthened and loose-webbed.

-Illustration of a male and female T. pyra from John Gould's A monograph of the Trochilidae, or family of humming-birds, Volume 2, 1861.
+Illustration of a male and female from John Gould's A monograph of the Trochilidae, or family of humming-birds, Volume 2, 1861.

 This species is very similar to crimson topaz.
 Topaza pyra can be distinguished from the closely related Topaza pella by their shorter beaks, longer wings, longer tail, and thinner rectrices.